rossjrw/tars/README.md

 details.
 End users looking for command instruction should look at the
 documentation: https://rossjrw.github.io/tars/help/

-Documentation is currently far ahead of implementation.
-Many features described in the documentation are not yet present.

 All modules are from PyPI except:
 - pyaib, which is forked here: https://github.com/rossjrw/pyaib
 - re2, which is forked here: https://github.com/andreasvc/pyre2

 TARS is written in Python 3.5.2.

+## Current state

+TARS is not yet finished and has no ETA.
+TARS is, however, operational.

+Documentation is currently far ahead of implementation.
+Many features described in the documentation are not yet present.

+Development is currently focused on the core implementation, particularly the internal database.

 ## Usage